Editorial Team

 David Wick has worked for over 24 years at four U.S. universities and a youth exchange organization to support international education.
 Now, as Associate Professor and Chair of International Education Management and French at the Middlebury Institute, he teaches graduate courses on educational equity and social justice, student learning and development, program design and assessment, and other topics.
 He researches and publishes on equity and inclusion in international education.
 Wick has held elected and appointed leadership roles with NAFSA, Diversity Abroad, and the Forum on Education Abroad.

-Eduardo Contreras, University of Portland
+Eduardo Contreras, Baylor University

 Lesley Harbon is Professor in International Studies and Education in the Faculty of Arts and Social Sciences at the University of Technology Sydney, Australia.
 Her research has included case studies of student global mobility, preservice language teacher education, content and language integrated learning, and teacher professional learning.
 Her project work with Indonesian colleagues has spanned her professional career.